A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 To prevent misinterpretation of the inflected morphs, we also store the lemmas.

-Downloadable Frequency Files
+Downloadable Priority Files

 Cantonese